pb-/articles/think-before-you-print.md

 Looks like there are some files of interest in `/opt/brother/PTouch/ql720nw`!
 Besides two expected files that store the default label sizes and the custom ones you add there is `/opt/brother/PTouch/ql720nw/lpd/filterql720nw`.
 This shell script implements a filter chain that receives documents from CUPS and prepares them in such a way that the printer can understand.
 At the end of this chain is a proprietary binary format that includes a rasterized version of the document.
 Without really knowing what to expect, I extended the filter chain by `[...] | tee /tmp/dump` and inspected its contents.
 Luckily, the data looked fairly bitmap-y and rather sparse, uncompressed, and unobfuscated.
 Good news.

-My first question was: what is the difference between a, say, 29mm x 30mm label versus a 12mm x 30mm label?
+My first question was: what is the difference between a, say, 29mm × 30mm label versus a 12mm × 30mm label?
 Two dumps later I got

     -rw------- 1 root root 26566 Sep  4 21:59 /tmp/dump12mm
     -rw------- 1 root root 26566 Sep  4 22:00 /tmp/dump29mm